-What else can you do with your pumpkin?
+Trick and Treat: How to carve a pumpkin and eat the leftover pumpkin! - CBBC Newsround

-It's that time of year when the supermarkets are FULL of pumpkins for Halloween.
+It's that time of year when everyone is getting ready for Halloween.

-Many of you will have been carving spooky faces into them.
+Many of you will carving spooky faces into them like Martin did at the workshop.

-In order to do this, you need to scoop out the inside, which is full of squidgy pumpkin flesh and seeds.
+But once you have scooped out the insides - which is full of squidgy pumpkin flesh and seeds -what do you do with it??

-But did you know that you can actually make lots of yummy dishes out of the inside of your pumpkin?
+Don't throw it away!
+You can actually make lots of yummy dishes out of the inside of your pumpkin.

 You might have had pumpkin soup before, but what about cookies or dumplings?